iamredbar/PoolTool/README.md

 ## Set up

-You will need to set a default node using `Uptick`.
+You will need to set a default node using `uptick`.
 Syntax is like this:

 ```uptick set node <node_goes_here>```